nyaray/shortie/README.md

 To prepare your environment for running shortie, having installed the dependencies, you need to:

-- Run `docker swarm init`, to create a local swarm where the shortie stack can be deployed.
+- Run `docker swarm init` , to create a local swarm where the shortie stack can be deployed.
-- Run `bootstrap.sh`, to build docker images, setup the stack and seed the database.
+- Run `bootstrap.sh` , to build docker images, setup the stack and seed the database.
+  - Stacks are either deployed and trying to keep their services running or not existing, so the bootstrap script leaves a running environment behind if everything goes well.
+  - Try running the bootstrap script again if it fails on the first try, docker might not always be able to bring up the containers fast enough for everything to go smoothly.

 ## Running shortie